 Loyola Marymount University’s Computer Science programs feature modern, interdisciplinary curricula built on the principles of the open source culture, and emphasizing:

-- Open source software development — students frequently work in teams and publish their work openly on repositories such as JSFiddle, Google Code, and Github;
+- Open source software development — students frequently work in teams and publish their work openly on repositories such as GitHub, Google Code, and JSFiddle;

 - Freshman apprenticeship courses and two senior year capstone projects — LMU was one of the first innovators of the undergraduate computing capstone project, now an expected culmination of a quality curriculum in Computer Science;

-- Ample opportunities for undergraduate research (leading to publication), the creation of independent studies courses, and involvement in student design competitions and professional societies; and
+- Ample opportunities for undergraduate research (leading to publication), the creation of independent studies courses, and involvement in student design competitions, intercollegiate programming contests, and professional societies; and